HTTP-RPC/Kilo/README.md

 If the value is already an instance of the requested type, it is returned as is.
 Otherwise:

-* If the target type is a number or boolean, the value is parsed or coerced using the appropriate conversion method.
+* If the target type is a number or boolean, the value is parsed or coerced using the appropriate conversion method (e.g. `Integer#valueOf()`).
 Missing or `null` values are automatically converted to `0` or `false` for primitive types.
 * If the target type is a `String`, the value is adapted via its `toString()` method.
 * If the target type is `java.util.Date`, the value is parsed or coerced to a long value representing epoch time in milliseconds and then converted to a `Date`.
 * If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is converted to a string and parsed using the appropriate `parse()` method.